Agile manufacturing: Knowledge-driven Enterprise

+Relevance to lean manufacturing

 This concept is closely related to lean manufacturing, in which the goal is to reduce waste as much as possible.
 In lean manufacturing, the company aims to cut all costs which are not directly related to the production of a product for the consumer.
 Agile manufacturing can include this concept, but it also adds an additional dimension, the idea that customer demands need to be met rapidly and effectively.
 In situations where companies integrate both approaches, they are sometimes said to be using "agile and lean manufacturing".

 Companies which utilize an agile manufacturing approach tend to have very strong networks with suppliers and related companies, along with numerous cooperative teams which work within the company to deliver products effectively.
 They can retool facilities quickly, negotiate new agreements with suppliers and other partners in response to changing market forces, and take other steps to meet customer demands.
-This means that the company can increase production on products with a high consumer demand, as well as redesign products to respond to issues which have emerged on the open market.
+This means that the company can increase production on products with a high consumer demand, as well as redesign products to respond to issues which have emerged or will emerge in the open market.

+Importance of Agile Manufacturing

 Markets can change very quickly, especially in the global economy.
 A company which cannot adapt quickly to change may find itself left behind, and once a company starts to lose market share, it can fall rapidly.
 The goal of agile manufacturing is to keep a company ahead of the competition so that consumers think of that company first, which allows it to continue innovating and introducing new products, because it is financially stable and it has a strong customer support base.

 Companies that want to switch to the use of agile manufacturing can take advantage of consultants who specialize in helping companies convert and improve existing systems.
 Consultants can offer advice and assistance which is tailored to the industry a company is involved in, and they usually focus on making companies competitive as quickly as possible with proved agile techniques.
 There are also a number of textbooks and manuals available with additional information on agile manufacturing techniques and approaches.

+Hybrid Lean-Agile Strategy

 Another approach was developed combining the attributes of agility together with leanness across one supply chain is the hybrid lean-agile strategy.
 This blended lean-agile strategy hybridizes attributes of leanness (cost minimization, waste reduction, continuous improvement), agility (speed, flexibility, responsiveness) and leagility (mass customization, postponement) in one supply network.
+It is more efficient than the either lean or agile manufacturing processes alone.
 The significance of the hybridized lean aspect is higher upstream the supply chain than the agility dimension in the same supplier node, compared to downstream the supply chain at the distributor node closer to the customers, which operates in a more agile manner.